cyberphor/knowledge-base/cloud/README.md

 ## Cloud Service Models
 **Infrastructure as a Service**
-In a Infrastructure as a Service (IaaS) model, you're renting hardware to host a platform.
+In a Infrastructure as a Service (IaaS) model, you're renting the physical hardware and hypervisor needed to host virtualized resources (e.g., virtual machines, containers, storage appliances, or load balancers).
-* You are responsible for the virtual machine and above
+* You are responsible for the virtualized resources and above
 * The CSP is responsible for the hypervisor and below

 **Platform as a Service**
-In a Platform as a Service (PaaS) model, you're renting a platform to host software.
+In a Platform as a Service (PaaS) model, you're renting the physical hardware, hypervisor, and virtualized resources needed to develop applications.
-* You are responsible for the app and above
+* You are responsible for what you develop
-* The CSP is responsible for the virtual machine and below
+* The CSP is responsible for the platform and below

 **Software as a Service**
-In a Software as a Service (IaaS) model, you're renting software.
+In a Software as a Service (IaaS) model, you're renting software to manage data.
 * You are responsible the data and the identities used to access it
 * The CSP is responsible for the app and below